CyR1en/SRegex/README.md

 # SRegex
-An easier way to handle, test, and getting substrings.
+An easier way to handle, test, and get substrings.

 ### Why use SRegex?
 Have you ever tried to replace a substring using String#replaceAll(String, String) and want to replace the regex match to a modified version of the match?